huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 #### 2. Innate Markup function HTML:

 Again lets examine another instance where an HTML functions runs automatically.
 This function, I shall refer to as, `IMF` short for `Innate Markup Function` of HTML.
-And what it does, is automatically, apply some sensible default CSS style on HTML element right at birth.
+And what it does, is automatically, apply some sensible default CSS style on the HTML elements right at birth.
 At birth implies when you introduce those element or include those element with your HTML Markup.

 Lets consider the snippet below.
-In this snippet we introduce a block element.
+In this snippet, we introduce a block element.
 And what  front-end developers sometimes forget when styling or writing CSS for this Element is that it has some innate properties already applied.

 ```
 <!doctype html>